Oleksii-Pavliuk/Auctions/README.md

 Front end is not properly designed yet, just wraped everything with bootstrap for now__

-You can go on website register and create your listings, make some bids or leave some comments under listings 😃
+You can go on website, register and create your listings, make some bids or leave some comments under listings 😃